Eye Contact Award Winner in Genre Flash Fiction -Spring 2025 Edition | Published with SFS Publishing & Querencia Press | Top 50 Knockout Writer 2024

 I’m not what society deems proper,

-I AM UNIQUE.
+but I AM UNIQUE.

-So, you worry about yourself,
+So, you worry about you,

 and I’ll define me.

-© 2022 Chris Sadhill
+© 2025 Chris Sadhill

 I exposed my soul